web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/config/source/include.md

 };
 ```

-### Typical Example
+### Compile Npm Packages

-A typical usage scenario is to compile files under node_modules, because some third-party dependencies have ES6+ syntax, which may cause them to fail to run on low-version browsers.
+A typical usage scenario is to compile npm packages under node_modules, because some third-party dependencies have ES6+ syntax, which may cause them to fail to run on low-version browsers.
 You can solve the problem by using this config to specify the dependencies that need to be compiled.

 Take `query-string` as an example, you can add the following config:

 ```js
 import path from 'path';